 Be honest.
-How many citizen requests have taken the tactile form of a post-it-note stuck to the bottom of your computer screen over the past month?
-Have you ever taken notes from a citizen who walked in to report a problem and then lost track of where you wrote your notes?
+How many resident requests have taken the tactile form of a post-it-note stuck to the bottom of your computer screen over the past month?
+Have you ever taken notes from a resident who walked in to report a problem and then lost track of where you wrote your notes?
 Do you ever dread your ringing telephone because you know it’s a citizen following up on a service request you forgot to send to your department of public works?

 Ten Must-Have Features in a 311 and CRM Community Engagement Solution

-- Automated internal follow-ups for work-in-progress.
+2. Automated internal follow-ups for work-in-progress.
 In a community with hundreds of roads, thousands of streetlights, and tens of thousands of citizens, manually following up on every individual service request is next to impossible.
-Instead, choose a 311 and CRM that automates the follow-up process with internal stakeholders until work is designated complete.
+Instead, choose a CRM that automates the follow-up process with internal stakeholders until work is designated complete.
 Then, as long as you have on-demand visibility into the status of each request, let the system send friendly reminders to staff for you.

-- Service request analytics.
+5. Service request analytics.
 Service requests will tell you a story—but only if you have the tools to listen.
 The most valuable 311 and CRM systems provide quantifiable service-level data to help you identify and analyze micro and macro community-level trends.
 For example, if a higher than the average number of pothole repairs are regularly requested in one neighborhood, the roads may need a higher level of restoration.
 Similarly, if recurring animal control requests are being made from the same two-mile radius, there may be a recurring problem with one or a few homeowners that should be addressed.

-Multi-channel inbound inquiry management.
+8. Multi-channel inbound inquiry management.
 Citizen requests come in the form of voicemails and phone calls, SMS/text messages, web forms, chatbots, and walk-ins.
 Don’t settle for a solution that doesn’t aggregate and manage all of these inbound channels.
 After all, what good is a system that still leaves you with a separate post-it-note strategy?

-Multi-channel outbound citizen response capabilities.
+9. Multi-channel outbound citizen response capabilities.
 Same concept as number one.
 Aggregating inbound requests is only half the battle.
 Choose a solution that lets you respond to citizens’ original communication channels from a single interface.
 Meaning the citizen who texted you about a clogged sewer receives a text response, while the citizen who emailed a noise complaint receives your answer right in their inbox.
 Still, you only ever use your CRM to issue responses.
 It’s like magic.

-A Single Inbox.
+10. A Single Inbox.
 Since we have already stipulated that you need to manage multiple inbound and outbound channels, choose a solution that offers you a single inbox interface.
 Such navigational conveniences mean faster communication management and streamlined workflows.